covid-visualizer/alpha/README.md

     * If the value of column 1 in the row starts with the string `comment` (upper or lower case) then the line is thereafter ignored.

 It is not always necessary to include a parameter value for every parameter value.
 It depends on the type of plot being drawn.
-Plot 3 requires almost all data, while Plot 0 requires very little.
+Plot 3 requires that all parameters be defined, while Plot 0 requires very few.

-### Parameters
+### Parameters -- General Remarks

 Don't pay attention to the last one or two characters in the name of each parameter.
 Those are symbols that tell the software whether the parameter is an integer (#), a floating-point number (##), a character string ($), or a date (^).